ManiacUrgency42/writ1301.github.io/leonard.md

 - **Conservative strategy**
   - You keep plenty of energy in the battery.
   - But you’re leaving free lap time on the table.

-Good hybrid integration is basically:

-> “Turn the car into a well-timed sprint, not an energy panic attack.”

 ---